mcuntz/partialwrap/docs/source/userguide.rst

    with open(fname, 'w') as ff:
        print(y, file=ff)

-Partialize it and sample the log-likelihood with :mod:`emcee` using a single processor:
+Partialize it and sample the log-likelihood with `emcee`_ using a single processor:

 .. code-block:: python